icp4a/automation-decision-services-samples/samples/MachineLearningShortTutorial/README.md

 You've completed this tutorial.

 For more tutorials about machine learning in Automation Decision Services see:
-   - [Machine learning quick tutorial](../MachineLearningQuickTutorial/README.md) to learn how to connect a predictive model to a Machine Learning Model deployed in a Machine Learning Provider embedded in Automation Decision Service.
+   - [Machine learning quick tutorial](../MachineLearningQuickTutorial/README.md) to learn how to connect a predictive model to a Watson Machine Learning Model.
    - [Machine learning complete tutorial](../MachineLearningCompleteTutorial/README.md) to learn how to create predictive model, connect it to a Watson Machine Learning Model, deploy and execute the decision.
    - [Machine learning sample](../MachineLearningCustomerLoyaltySample/README.md) to get another example using two predictive models.

+Note that the [**Open Prediction Service Hub repository**](https://github.com/IBM/open-prediction-service-hub) contains material and guidelines related to implementing Open Prediction Service API services.
+For instance, you can use the [Build a Loan default score model with OPS.ipynb](https://github.com/IBM/open-prediction-service-hub/blob/main/notebooks/OPS/Build%20a%20Loan%20default%20score%20model%20with%20OPS.ipynb) notebook to deploy a model in OPS and use it in a predictive model in Decision Designer.